koreo-dev/koreo.dev/docs/workflow.md

 for managing other controllers.

 In general, Workflow definitions are simple.
-They specify the resource type that will cause the Workflow to run, i.e. the "trigger", provide configuration values to the entry point, perform a set of steps, and optionally surface conditions or state.
+They specify the resource type that will cause the Workflow to run, i.e. the "trigger", perform a set of steps, and optionally surface conditions or state.
 Think of a Workflow as a specification which is _instantiated_ with configuration.
 Once instantiated, an instance of the Workflow will run according to its configuration.
 Many instances of a Workflow may exist and run concurrently.
 Many Workflows may be defined within one system, and Workflows themselves may be composed.

 A Workflow is responsible for running [Logic](./overview/glossary.md#logic), which is a [ValueFunction](./value-function.md),